canonical/maas/docs/physical-zones.rst

 ................................

-If you are concerned about power density and cooling, you can lay out your availability zones to match server racks.
-Instead of allocating machines that share an availability zone, you can spread out the load by ensuring that "hot" systems are in located different zones.
+If you are concerned about power density and cooling, you can lay out your physical zones to match server racks.
+Instead of allocating machines that share a physical zone, you can spread out the load by ensuring that "hot" systems are in located different zones.

 Creating a Zone
 ---------------

 Only administrators can create and manage zones.
-To create an availability zone in the web user interface, log in as an administrator and browse to the "Zones" section in the top bar.
+To create a physical zone in the web user interface, log in as an administrator and browse to the "Zones" section in the top bar.
 This will takes you to the zones listing page.
 At the bottom of the page is a button for creating a new zone: